Economy of Scotland: Oil and gas

 Although North Sea oil production has been declining since 1999, an estimated 920 million tonnes of recoverable crude oil remained in 2009.
 Over two and a half billion tonnes were recovered from UK offshore oil fields between the first North Sea crude coming ashore in 1975 and 2002, with most oil fields being expected to remain economically viable until at least 2020.
 High oil prices have resulted in a resurgence of oil exploration, specifically in the North East Atlantic basin to the west of Shetland and the Outer Hebrides, in areas that were previously considered marginal and unprofitable.

-The North Sea oil and gas industry contributed £35 billion to the UK economy (a little under 1% of GDP) in 2014 and is expected to decline in the coming years.
+In 2016, North Sea oil and gas supported around 196,000 jobs in the country, whilst contributing £13 billion in GDP towards the Scottish economy (12% of the total Scottish GDP).
+The Scottish Government has pursued a transition period away from oil and gas extraction towards a more "green and renewable future" in an attempt to meet reductions in greenhouse gas emissions, but has recognised the strength and importance of the oil and gas sector towards the economy, pledging to "work closely with the oil and gas sector to enable a safe, effective and just energy transition".

 Secondary sector

-Heavy industry
+Shipbuilding

 Scotland's heavy industry began to develop in the second half of the 18th century.
 The Carron Company established its ironworks at Falkirk in 1759, initially using imported ore but later using locally sourced Ironstone.
 The iron industry expanded tenfold between 1830 and 1844.
 The shipbuilding industry on the River Clyde increased greatly from the 1840s and by 1870 the Clyde was producing more than half of Britain's tonnage of shipping.
 The heavy industries based around shipbuilding and locomotives went into severe decline after the Second World War.